Wolf-Pack-Clan/green-godot/README.md

   </a>
 </p>

-This is a modification of Godot Engine(v3.6), a Multi-platform 2D and 3D game engine.
+This is a modification of Godot Engine (v3.6), a Multi-platform 2D and 3D game engine.
 The purpose of this repository is to share what I use with others.

+Why v3.6?
+To support older hardware.

 Official [README](https://github.com/godotengine/godot/blob/3.6/README.md)